-Rock-Tenn's corporate strategy includes organic growth plans, as well as some inorganic opportunities, Bob said.
+RockTenn's corporate strategy includes organic growth plans, as well as some inorganic opportunities, according to Bob.
 These strategies are transparent to bankers, who are aware of the kinds of acquisitions the firm is interested in.
-On a regular basis, investment banking firms who want to do business with Rock-Tenn will visit and share ideas about potential transactions that might interest the firm.
+Investment banking firms that want to do business with RockTenn will regularly visit and share ideas about potential transactions that might interest the firm.
 This includes companies (or divisions of companies) that may be available for purchase.